 These are the UK’s leading providers of Relevant Life Cover:

-If, after reading this article, you’ve decided that Relevant Life Cover isn’t the right fit for you, then we’d suggest reading another of our recent guides titled Best Life Insurance in the UK or get in touch and one of our advisors can help you find the right policy for you.
+If, after reading this article, you’ve decided that Relevant Life Cover isn’t the right fit for you, then we’d suggest reading another of our recent guides titled Best life insurance in the UK or get in touch and one of our advisors can help you find the right policy for you.
 Speaking to a life insurance broker can often save you time and money.

 Disclaimer: This information is general and what is best for you will depend on your personal circumstances.
 Please speak with a financial adviser or do your own research before making a decision.